2018 Red Island Regatta

 - Competitors must be registered with their National Sport Governing Body and provide suitable documentation with registration (Canadian athletes must submit RCA numbers with registration and US athletes should submit US Rowing numbers).

-- Any member of a National Team (Sr. A, Sr. B, Junior) is permitted to participate in any event provided.
+- Any member of a National Team (Sr. A, Sr. B, Junior) is permitted to participate in any event provided they represent their home club and not the National Team Training Centre, Rowing Canada Aviron or US Rowing.

 - All competitors, including coxswains, may participate in multiple events.
 Competitors are responsible for allowing sufficient time to race in one event, land, re-queue, and launch in time for an additional event.